whiffee/Outline_of_Differential_Equations/README.md

 In the code cells the existing font may **not** be the one desired.
 In Firefox this can be fixed in **settings** by setting the **Monospace** font choice to the desired font (such as Monaco).
 For accuracy in rendering the markdown cells, the Bookerly font should likewise be chosen as the **serif** font.
 To effect these choices, the "allow pages to choose ..." checkbox needs to be **unchecked**. _(Verified in Firefox 115.)_

-The above steps also set the fonts to their original face in the Midori browser. _(Verified in Midori 11.4.3.
+The above steps also set the fonts to their designed face in the Midori browser. _(Verified in Midori 11.4.3.
 AppImage)_

-The above steps also set the fonts to their original face in the Chromium browser. _(Verified in ungoogled-chromium_131.0.6778.139-1.AppImage.)_
+The above steps also set the fonts to their designed face in the Chromium browser. _(Verified in ungoogled-chromium_131.0.6778.139-1.AppImage.)_

-The above steps also set the fonts to their original face in the Opera One browser. _(Verified in version 113.0 as Opera-x86-64.AppImage)_
+The above steps also set the fonts to their designed face in the Opera One browser. _(Verified in version 113.0 as Opera-x86-64.AppImage)_

-The above steps also set the fonts to their original face in the Brave browser. _(Verified in Brave-stable-v1.73.101-x86\_64.Appimage)_
+The above steps also set the fonts to their designed face in the Brave browser. _(Verified in Brave-stable-v1.73.101-x86\_64.Appimage)_

 Contents: